QUALITY DECLARATION - SUMMARY

 While the ABS seeks to maximise consistency and comparability over time by minimising changes to the survey, sound survey practice requires ongoing development to maintain the integrity of the data, its relevance to the changing needs of users and the efficiency of the collection.

-In addition to non-sampling errors and revisions, factors which may affect the comparability of 2012 estimates with those of previous cycles are described below:
+In addition to non-sampling errors, factors which may affect the comparability of 2014 estimates with those of previous cycles are described below:

 - From the 2008 cycle, type of activity, fields of research and socio-economic data have been collected and compiled based on the Australian and New Zealand Standard Research Classification (ANZSRC), 2008 (cat. no. 1297.0).
 Prior to this, data were based on the Australian Standard Research Classification (ASRC).
 The implementation of updated classifications in the 2000 and 2008 reference periods represent breaks in the relevant time series.